Probate and Trust Administration

 How do I transfer the car(s) into my name?

-Like most assets, how you transfer title to vehicles depends on how the vehicles were titled before the decedent died.
+Like most assets, how you transfer title to vehicles depends on how the cars were titled before the decedent died.
 If you owned the vehicles as joint tenants with the decedent, then in most states you can simply take a copy of the death certificate to the state Motor Vehicle Department (MVD) and perform the transfer, paying whatever fees are required by MVD.
-If the vehicles were titled in the name of a trust, the vehicles are administered by the Trustee of the trust, as are the other assets.
-If the vehicles were in the decedent’s name alone, you may be required to go through the probate process if a non-probate affidavit cannot be used.
+If the vehicles were titled in the name of a trust, the cars are administered by the Trustee of the trust, as are the other assets.
+If the cars were in the decedent’s name alone, you may be required to go through the probate process if a non-probate affidavit cannot be used.

 What do I do about Social Security?